 A first act of the newly restructured or incorporated IETF would be the recruitment of a professional Executive Director.
 This person should be highly qualified in operating the administrative responsibilities of the IETF.
-The IETF leadership should spell out in some detail the exact duties of the Executive Director.
+The IETF leadership should spell out in some detail the exact duties of this person.

-Retain an Attorney and an Accountant for the IETF
+• Retain an Attorney and an Accountant for the IETF

 If the newly appointed Executive Director is neither an Attorney-at-Law nor an Accountant, then the Executive Director should enter into a search operation to retain the services of such professionals, and present a list of names to the IETF leadership so that they might make a selection of qualified persons.
 These would likely not be staff positions.
 A second task for the Executive Director would be the negotiation of insurance coverage for IETF activities.
-This would require close coordination with ISOC in order to ensure uninterrupted protection for the IETF.
+Undoubtedly, this would require close coordination with ISOC in order to ensure uninterrupted protection for the IETF leadership.

-Authorize the Executive Director to secure office space
+• Authorize the Executive Director to secure office space

-While this may seem fairly straightforward, it may entail negotiations with any of several organizations for such support.
-CNRI might be one possibility, the Internet Society another.
-If the IETF were incorporated as a non-profit organization, it may wish to find separate office space.
+While securing office space may seem fairly straightforward, it may entail negotiations with any of several organizations for such support.
+If the IETF were incorporated as a non-profit organization, however, it may wish to find separate office space.
 In any event, office space should be obtained to the extent possible on a reduced rental basis, perhaps with shared facilities, such as reception and mail service, with another organization in order to reduce operating costs.